OSU-MR/motion-robust-CMR/README.md

-# Motion Robust CMR
+# Motion Robust CMR (Rest-Exercise 3D cine & 4D flow)

-This repository contains the implementation of reconstruction algorithms discussed in the journal article, **["Motion-robust free-running cardiovascular MRI"](https://arxiv.org/abs/2308.02088)**, currently available on [arXiv](https://arxiv.org/abs/2308.02088).
+This repository contains the implementation of volumetric CMR reconstruction algorithms discussed in the research article, **["Motion-robust free-running volumetric cardiovascular MRI"](http://doi.org/10.1002/mrm.30123 )**, published in Magnetic Resonance in Medicine (MRM) journal.
 The primary focus of this project is our innovative reconstruction algorithm, CORe (Compressive Recovery with Outlier Rejection), which is specifically designed to suppress motion artifacts.
 <p align="center">
   <h3 align="center">4D flow Imaging</h3>
 </p>